Liverpool - Aston Villa preview: How to watch, stream, prediction, odds

 Team news

-Liverpool’s Joel Matip is out for the season and Dejan Lovren is a question mark.
-Xherdan Shaqiri has returned to training.
+Liverpool’s Joel Matip is out for the season and Dejan Lovren won’t play Sunday.
+Xherdan Shaqiri makes the bench and there are starts for Naby Keita, Alex Oxlade-Chamberlain, and Divock Origi.

 As for Villa, Matt Targett misses out through injury, as do Bjorn Engels, Wesley, and Tom Heaton.
-Frederic Guilbert could return to the lineup.
+Frederic Guilbert is available on the bench after injury, while American prospect Indiana Vassilev is also a sub.

 What they’re saying